“No” appears to be the only message the EWG, Heritage, PIRG, Club for Growth, and other perennial farm policy opponents are capable of delivering.

 Farmers face a lot of risks the rest of us don’t.
 And given the capital requirements of farming today, each of these risks has big financial consequences.

 We have a strong foundation for cultivating the next generation of farmers in the 2014 Farm Bill, but the law needs to be fully implemented for any of this to matter.
-Although it is on the books for five years, it is likely to be under attack during the
+Although it is on the books for five years, it is likely to be under attack during the annual appropriations process.

 Sometimes it seems like farm policy critics are stuck in the past, using the same old set of talking points for every congressional debate instead of taking the time to update them to reflect the real reforms that are underway.